AmitBarash/project/README.md

 # purpleMacaronBakery
-this project is done by four different programmers and represents a fictional bakery site this site is almost done, but the work is still in process
+this project is done by four programmers and represents an imaginary bakery site this site is almost done, but the work is still in process